How to Stand Up Paddle Board (SUP) | Beginners Guide

-Here are all the items you need to get out on the water paddling:
+Here are all the items you will need to go paddle boarding:

-- Paddle – Stand Up Paddles come in a variety of constructions, from plastic, aluminum, wood, and carbon fiber – all with a variety of handle, blade and shaft shapes.
-The general rule is that a paddle used with your paddleboard should always be 6 to 10 inches above the height of the paddler.
+- Paddle – Stand Up Paddles come in a variety of constructions including: plastic, aluminum, wood and carbon fiber.
+All of these constructions come with a variety of handles, blades and shaft shapes.
+The general rule is that the paddle used with your paddle board should always be 6 to 10 inches above the height of the paddler.
 Size your paddle on the longer side for flat water use and the shorter side for use in the surf.
 The blade is typically bent at a slight angle to the shaft to allow for more forward reach when taking a stroke.

-- Leash – A sup leash keeps your paddle board attached to you with a Velcro strap around your ankle (or calf) that is attached to the paddleboard.
+- Leash – A SUP leash keeps your paddle board attached to you with a Velcro strap around your ankle (or calf).
 Leashes come in a variety of sizes, and the general rule is to use a leash around the same size or slightly smaller than your board.
 In the event of a fall, currents and winds can quickly sweep your paddle board away from you – and in the ocean, your board becomes a lethal weapon when carried with the force of an ocean wave.
 Always remember to use your leash!

 - Board Bags – The majority of dings and blemishes happen outside of the water – usually in transportation or storage.
 Board bags will remove that dilemma and conveniently aid in traveling, as well as add years to your board’s life.

-- PFD (personal floatation device) – If you use your stand up paddle board beyond the limits of a swimming , surfing, or bathing area, the U.S. Coast Guard requires you to have a USCG-approved life vest.
+- PFD (personal floatation device) – If you use your stand up paddle board beyond the limits of a paddling , surfing, or recreational use, the U.S. Coast Guard requires you to have a USCG-approved life vest.
 Please see the following link by the WPA (World Paddle Association) regarding the Life Vest Safety Laws.

 - Shoulder Carry – With the paddle in one hand, lift the board from the tail with the nose on the ground.
 Walk to the center of the board and shift the board’s weight back to balance on your head.
 You can then shift the board over to balance on your shoulder.
 To lay the board back down, just follow the steps in reverse order.

-- Handle Carry -.
-The carry handle is a small handle installed at the center point of the board to carry it to and from the water easily.
+- Handle Carry – The carry handle is a small handle installed at the center point of our boards so you can carry it to and from the water simply.
 Just lift the board by its handle and go.

-- Air Travel – For airplane travel many companies make paddle board travel bags to carry your paddleboard.
+- Air Travel – For airplane travel, many companies make paddle board travel bags to carry your paddle board.
 These are typically padded, but it’s always recommended to add some extra padding of your own (such as towels or bubble wrap.)
-Also keep in mind the latest surfboard and paddleboard board bag charges and size limits of your airline before you book your ticket.
+Also, keep in mind surfboard and paddle board charges of your airline before you book your ticket.
 Here is a breakdown of board bag charges by airline.